- There is a public hearing on the bill in the committee.

 The Council performs much of its work in smaller groups called committees, like the Committee on the Judiciary and Public Safety.
 It is in these 11 committees that members review bills, vote on the annual budget, and oversee the departments and agencies that are under the Mayor’s control.
 Each committee is made up of five members, one of whom serves as chairperson.
 The Chairman of the Council determines the committees and the chairs before the beginning of each Council period.
 There is one committee that has all 13 council members, the Committee of the Whole.
 After a committee passes a bill, all the members of the Council have an opportunity to weigh in.

-In the smaller committees with five members, a simple majority (three votes) is required to move anything out of committee.
-Key stages include a markup vote, where lawmakers weigh in on changes to a law, and a committee vote, where the five members decide whether to recommend the revised legislation for a full Council vote.
-If the bill gets at least three votes through these stages, it moves to the full Council for review in the Committee of the Whole.
-There are at least two votes, a first reading and a second reading, and to move forward a law change must have at least seven of the 13 council members voting yes.
+In the committees, a simple majority (three votes in committees with five members) is required to move anything out of the committee.
+Key stages include a hearing, required of all permanent legislation, and a “mark-up” or committee vote, where lawmakers on the committee weigh in on changes to a bill and decide whether to recommend the revised legislation for a full Council vote.
+If the bill gets a majority of votes, it moves to the full Council for review in the Committee of the Whole.
+There are two votes by the full Council, a first reading and a second reading, and to move forward, a law change must have at least seven of the 13 council members voting yes.

 If a bill is passed by the Council, the Mayor has 10 business days to review it.
 The Mayor has three options: